General Dentistry

 Gum Disease

 Gum disease, also known as gingivitis (the reversible stage) and periodontitis (the advanced stage), is the leading cause of adult tooth loss.
-It’s a very common infection and can rapidly wreck havoc on your smile.
-As if that’s not bad enough, the bacteria that cause gum disease can cause inflammation in other parts of your body, resulting in serious conditions such as heart disease, stroke, diabetes, rheumatoid arthritis, pregnancy complications, and some cancers.
+It’s a very common infection and can affect your smile.
+As if that’s not bad enough, may be associated with inflammation in other areas of the body and has been linked in research to conditions such as heart disease, stroke, diabetes, rheumatoid arthritis, pregnancy complications, and some cancers.
 Ongoing research is discovering more of these oral-systemic links all the time.

-The good news is that gum disease is preventable.
-Your thorough oral hygiene routine and regular preventive examinations will be your best defense.
-If you do have gum disease, we can help with non-surgical treatment to optimize both your oral and your overall health.
+The good news is that gum disease may be preventable with proper care.
+Your thorough oral hygiene routine and regular preventive examinations play an important role in maintaining oral health.
+If you do have gum disease, we can help with non-surgical treatment to support your oral health and manage the condition.

 Oral Cancer Screenings

-Perhaps the main reason it’s such a deadly form of cancer is because it’s caught in later stages, so we want to spread awareness about what increases your risk and what to be on the lookout for.
-If you notice any of the signs and symptoms listed on our graphic, we highly encourage scheduling a screening.
-Keep in mind that 25% of patients diagnosed with oral cancer don’t have any of the risk factors, so regular examinations with our intraoral cameras can provide you with peace of mind.
+Perhaps the main reason it’s such a deadly form of cancer is because it’s caught in later stages, so we want to help educate patients about what increases your risk and what to be on the lookout for.
+If you notice any of the signs and symptoms listed on our graphic, we recommend considering scheduling a screening.
+Keep in mind that 25% of patients diagnosed with oral cancer don’t have any of the risk factors, so regular examinations with our intraoral cameras can help monitor your oral health.

 Mouthguards

-If you or your child play contact sports (whether you’re coming into contact with other people or equipment), we strongly suggest wearing a mouthguard to protect your smile.
-Besides protecting your teeth from being cracked or knocked loose, they can keep your teeth from cutting into your tongue, cheeks, and lips, too.
+If you or your child play contact sports (whether you’re coming into contact with other people or equipment), we recommend wearing a mouthguard to protect your smile.
+Besides protecting your teeth from being cracked or knocked loose, they can keep your teeth from causing soft tissue injury.
 You can find stock boil and bite mouthguards at sporting goods stores or even some drugstores, but these varieties are often less comfortable and durable.
-We’re happy to customize strong mouthguards to precisely fit your mouth and provide the most protection.
+We’re happy to provide custom mouthguards designed to fit your mouth and support protection during activity.

 If you’re a chronic jaw clencher (jaw clenching is also referred to as bruxism) or teeth grinder, which may happen more while you’re asleep, you could benefit from wearing a nightguard.
-These habits cause excessive wear to the teeth, creating the need for bonding or in more extreme cases, crowns.
+These habits can cause excessive wear to the teeth, creating the need for bonding or in more extreme cases, crowns.
 Besides the damage done to your teeth, the pressure on your temporomandibular joint, or TMJ, can cause a lot of inflammation and pain.
-Protect yourself from TMJ-related headaches and migraines, ear-ringing, and facial muscle soreness by wearing a comfortable nightguard tailored to your unique bite!
+You can help protect yourself from TMJ-related headaches and migraines, ear-ringing, and facial muscle soreness with a nightguard designed for your bite, as recommended by your dentist.

-If you have any questions about general dentistry or you’re ready to schedule a consultation with your Abilene general dentists, Dr. Webb and Dr. Awtrey, give us a call today or request an appointment online.
-We look forward to helping you strengthen your prevention methods!
+If you have any questions about general dentistry or you’re ready to schedule a consultation with your Abilene dentists, Dr. Webb and Dr. Awtrey, give us a call today or request an appointment online.
+We’re here to support your preventive care and oral health.